carpentries-incubator/reproducible-publications-quarto/_episodes/01-introduction.md

 8. If you do not make any changes to the document after creating the output document, you can be sure that the paper was executable at least at the time of submission.
 9. Refer to the corresponding code lines in the methodology section making it unnecessary to use pseudocode, high-level textual descriptions, or just too many words to describe the computational analysis.
 10. Use packages such as rticles to use templates from publishers and create submission-ready documents.

-### Integrates with Collaboration and Publishing Tools

-Another great advantage of using Rstudio for your R project is that the platform integrates with [GitHub](https://github.com).
-Once you connect RStudio with your GitHub account a remote repo becomes the “upstream” remote for your local repo.
-In essence, it enables you push and pull commits to GitHub allowing more seamless collaboration and more effective version control.
-RStudio also connects with [Rpubs](https://rpubs.com/) for easy R project web publishing.

 ## Some Real-world Applications